If you want to make great coffee at home without an espresso maker then Moka pots and French presses are both good options.

 Pros & Cons of Using Moka Pots

 The Moka pot has a bad reputation – it's assumed that it'll only make bitter coffee.
-While this isn't necessarily wrong, it can produce much smoother coffee if brewed properly.
+While this isn't necessarily wrong, the internal drip coffee process can produce much smoother cup of coffee if brewed properly.

 The design is small, which means it will fit anywhere you need it.
 The metal design also means it is less fragile than a French press and can be used with any heat source.